The Ghostley Witch

 in Klink.

-out to get hold of their brain-waves.
-It reached, further and further... but
+reached out to get hold of their brain-waves.
+It reached, further and

-hungry prisoners to control, with those other mysteriously unattainable
+fifteenhundred hungry prisoners to control, with those other mysteriously

-millions only adding to her problems, and besides having to control all those,
+unattainable millions only adding to her problems, and besides having to

-she´d have to really focus on Klink to get him to propose to her before the
+control all those, she´d have to really focus on Klink to get him to propose to

-she couldn´t help her mind running around trying to figure out where those
+now.
+But she couldn´t help her mind running around trying to figure out where

 between the two of them.
 With a line that hopefully would get a drooling Klink